surniaulula/wpsso-wp-sitemaps/readme.txt

 == Upgrade Notice ==

-= 2.1.0-b.3 =
+= 2.1.0-rc.1 =

-(2022/02/18) Removed test for `WpssoUtilRobots->is_enabled()` when checking for noindex, to allow noindex checks even if the robots meta tag is disabled.
+(2022/02/19) Exclude posts, terms, or users that are being redirected.
+Allow noindex checks even if the robots meta tag is disabled.

 = 2.0.0 =